-Strong clinical validation data for the Afirma GSC, from a multicenter cohort of prospectively collected patient samples, were published in JAMA Surgery.
-The findings showed that the test has a sensitivity of 91% and specificity of 68%, meaning that in a patient population with 24% cancer prevalence - which is what would be expected in clinical practice - the test can identify more than two-thirds of benign thyroid nodules, with a negative predictive value, or NPV, of 96%.
-The Afirma GSC and its predecessor, the Afirma Gene Expression Classifier, are supported by more than 70 peer-reviewed, published studies.
+Strong clinical validation data from a multicenter cohort of prospectively collected patient samples were published in JAMA Surgery.
+The findings showed that Afirma GSC has a sensitivity of 91% and specificity of 68%, meaning that in a patient population with 24% cancer prevalence - which is what would be expected in clinical practice - the test can identify more than two-thirds of benign thyroid nodules, with a negative predictive value, or NPV, of 96%.
+A meta-analysis of 13 independent studies assessing the test's performance in a real-world clinical setting found a sensitivity of 97%, a specificity of 88%, and an NPV of 99%, reinforcing Afirma's performance.

+Afirma GSC and its predecessor, the Afirma Gene Expression Classifier, are supported by more than 70 peer-reviewed, published studies.
 These include the original clinical validation study, which was published in The New England Journal of Medicine.
-Afirma testing is included in leading practice guidelines and is covered by Medicare and most major commercial health plans in the United States.
+Afirma testing is included in leading practice guidelines and is covered for over 275 million Medicare and commercial health plan enrollees in the United States.